Racketship01/Vue-Masterclass/README.md

   - subscribe() method
     - if we want something to listen to an event elsewhere, and whenever that event elsewhere occurs, we also want to take an action where the subscribe method is being invoked.
 Visual e.g --subscribing in a magazine that automatically has a new issue whenever new issue releases
     - subscribe method accepts is a funtion inline, and inside the arrow function, the 1st argument is going to be the mutation object (represent an object representing the mutation that is running).
-    - subscribe on what going on on vuex store, then the vue will do is everytime it commits a mutation, it will emit message and we can react to that emission in a local component subscribe is being invoked
+    - subscribe on what going on on vuex store, then the vue will do is everytime it commits a mutation, it will emit message and we can react to that emission in a local component that subscribe is being invoked

   ```ts
   <input